joningis/joningis.github.io/_posts/2014-10-27-getting-started-with-gradle.markdown

 date:   2014-10-27 00:28:00
 categories: gradle java jar
 comments: yes
+description: "Getting started with Gradle.
+Basic Gradle project with dependiencies"
 ---

 Gradle is a project automation tool that builds upon the concepts of Ant and Maven but instead of using XML to write the build script it uses a Groovy-based DSL